EDUCATION & SCHOLARSHIP

 - The Tennessee Dance Summit is offered biannually as a professional development opportunity.
 Dance professionals participate in master classes, seminars, and networking unavailable anywhere else in the state.

-- Three competitive scholarships for student dancers are available through an audition process at the Annual Statewide Festival.
+- Competitive scholarships for student dancers are available through an audition process at the Annual Statewide Festival.
 These scholarships enable three aspiring student dancers to advance their training through summer study.

 - TAD annually offers a Professional Development Grant to eligible dance professionals for continuing education, research or career transition.